-Antitrustitalia’s 25th Antitrust Lunch is scheduled for Thursday 28 May 2015 at Confindustria Bruxelles (Av. de la Joyeuse Entrée 1 – 1040 Bruxelles – Metro Schuman).
+antitrustitalia’s 33rd lunch talk is scheduled on Friday, 1 July 2016 at Confindustria Bruxelles (Av. de la Joyeuse Entrée 1 – 1040 Bruxelles – Metro Schuman).

-Please register only on this Eventbrite page.
 Entrance is free for antitrustitalia members.
 For non-members, there will be a fee of €15 to cover the cost of the lunch.
-If you need a proof of attendance and/or a receipt of payment please print a copy of the ticket issued by Eventbrite.
+Please use this Eventbrite link to register for the event.
+Receipts can be printed from the link directly.

 As space is limited, please let us know if you are unable to attend, so that we can offer your place to other colleagues.
-For the non-members who will notify the cancellation by Tuesday 23 May, the fee will be reimbursed directly from Eventbrite.
+For the non-members who will notify the cancellation by 29 June, the fee will be refunded directly from the link above.

 antitrustitalia counts on your support!